 Students must have studied a minimum of two years post GCSE level.
 However, it is expected that some applicants will be mature students with work experience, who wish to further their career development.
 These applicants will be processed through standard procedures, which may involve an interview as part of the process.
 Further information is available here.

-Due to the professional nature of some of our courses you may also be required to complete a Declaration of Health and Disclosure and Barring Service (DBS) Check.
+Entry to this course requires a Disclosure and Barring Service (DBS) Check and Occupational Health Check.
 We will coordinate both of these non-academic conditions with you should your course require this and you receive an offer from us.
 There will be no cost for the DBS, this is free to applicants who have secured an offer and have chosen to study at the University of Wolverhampton.

-This course is not available at present to International applicants.
+This course is not available at present to international applicants.

 Our employability modules enable you to explore a career in coaching and engage in career development planning that prepares you for graduate-level employment.
 Each year you will have opportunities to participate in career development activities and network with employers from the world of sports business.

 The course has been designed in line with The International Council for Coaching Excellence (ICCE) and the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) coaching degree standards.